duong755/react-codebase/docker/webservers/nginx/README.md

 make nginx
 ```

 I recommend readers to learn by doing and reading Nginx documentation.
-Go ahead and make changes to the files
+Go ahead and make changes to the files.